Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Experiment

-To visually understand our method's effectiveness, (Figure \ref{fig:tsne}) visualizes the decision boundaries learned by our EBM versus a Vector Ablation baseline using a t-SNE projection of hidden state activations from the Qwen3-14B model.
+To visually assess our method’s effectiveness, Figure \ref{fig:tsne} shows t-SNE projections of hidden states from Qwen3-14B, comparing the decision boundaries of our EBM and a Vector Ablation baseline.
 The left panel shows the Vector Ablation method is akin to slicing the activation space in half with a rigid, linear boundary, an approach that inevitably misses nuance and misclassifies some states as the figure shows.
 In contrast, the right panel demonstrates our EBM’s energy boundary is not as rigid; it is a flexible, non-linear contour shaped by the learned “energy landscape.”
 This adaptability allows it to more accurately separate desirable from undesirable states, visually confirming the superior discriminative capability that underlies our method's strong empirical performance.

-\section{CONCLUSION}
+\section{Conclusion}

-In this work, we propose Energy-Driven Steering (EDS), a fine-tuning free framework that dynamically corrects LLM behavior at inference to reduce over-conservatism without sacrificing safety.
-Using an external Energy-Based Model trained on internal activations, EDS steers generation away from high-energy (undesirable) regions in real time—decoupling control from model weights with minimal overhead.
-Experiments show significant reductions in false refusals, with no loss in safety or general capabilities.
-This offers a promising path toward LLMs that are safer, more helpful, and more robust—without costly retraining or static policies.
+In this work, we propose Energy Landscape Steering (ELS), a fine-tuning-free framework that corrects LLM behavior at inference to reduce false refusals while preserving safety.
+We employ an external Energy-Based Model to steer generation away from undesirable high-energy regions in real time.
+Our experiments confirm that this approach reduces false refusals without sacrificing safety or general capability.